Chilly Gonzales: Move to Berlin

 Finding dealing with the expectations of the Canadian music industry difficult, Gonzales moved to Berlin in 1999, despite speaking no German.
 He declared himself "The President of the Berlin Underground" and adopted the stage name Chilly Gonzales in 1999.

-With this change in image came another major change in Gonzales's musical style.
+With this change in image came another major change in Gonzales' musical style.
 His four albums on the German label Kitty-yo (Gonzales Über Alles (1999), The Entertainist (2000), Presidential Suite (2002), and Z (2003)) were recorded as rap records, though his skills as a keyboardist were demonstrated on a series of interspersed instrumental tracks.
-European critics and audiences were more receptive to the eclectic and experimental nature of Gonzales's output.
+European critics and audiences were more receptive to the eclectic and experimental nature of Gonzales' output.
 His first Kitty-yo single, "Let's Groove Again", became a dance floor hit upon its 1999 release.
-It was used in a 2007 BBC promotional trailer for their new TV programme The Restaurant.
+It was used in a 2007 BBC promotional trailer for their new television programme The Restaurant.
 Gonzales performed regularly at nightclubs and on the summer pop festival circuit.

 Solo Piano, Chambers, and classical music

 In 2004, Gonzales released an album of instrumental material, Solo Piano.
-Praised by public and critics, it drew comparisons to the work of Erik Satie and so attracted a new global audience to his work.
+Praised by public and critics, it drew comparisons to the work of Erik Satie and attracted a new global audience to his work.
 Solo Piano remains Gonzales's best-selling album to date.

-He followed it up nine years later with Solo Piano II, long-listed for the 2013 Polaris Music Prize.
+He followed it up nine years later with Solo Piano II, which was long-listed for the 2013 Polaris Music Prize.

 In 2015, he released Chambers, a piano and chamber piece recorded with Hamburg's Kaiser Quartett, to generally positive reviews.

-The trio of Solo Piano albums was completed with the release of Solo Piano III, on 7 September 2018.
+The trio of Solo Piano albums was completed with the release of Solo Piano III in September 2018.

 Collaborations and songwriting

 In the meantime, Gonzales continued to develop as a producer and songwriter for other artists, collaborating on singles and albums with Peaches, singer Jane Birkin and indie rocker Leslie Feist.
 The output of the latter collaboration – Feist's 2003 album, Let It Die, became a bestseller, won critical acclaim and industry awards.
 Gonzales returned as a contributor on Feist's 2007 album, The Reminder, which was nominated for four Grammy Awards and won five Juno Awards.

-Apart from his solo career, Gonzales is also a member of the Berlin-based hip-hop band Puppetmastaz.
+Apart from his solo career, Gonzales is also a member of the Berlin-based hip-hop group Puppetmastaz.

-Gonzales played keyboards in the song "Give Life Back to Music" and piano on "Within" from Daft Punk's fourth studio album, Random Access Memories, which won a Grammy Award for Album of the Year.
-In June 2013, his studio album Solo Piano II was longlisted for the 2013 Polaris Music Prize.
+Gonzales played keyboards in the song "Give Life Back to Music" and piano on "Within" from Daft Punk's 2013 studio album, Random Access Memories, which won a Grammy Award for Album of the Year.

 Gonzales collaborated with Jhené Aiko on the track "From Time" from Drake's third album Nothing Was the Same.
 They met to discuss a collaboration after Gonzales learned that Drake had used the entirety of Gonzales's song "The Tourist" on the track "Outro" from So Far Gone.